I get 'Microsoft Hosted Network could not be started' or 'Could not start Microsoft Hosted Network'

-Microsoft Hosted Network is a Microsoft Windows feature used by Connectify to create access point mode Hotspots.
+Microsoft Hosted Network is a Windows feature used by Connectify to create access point mode Hotspots.
 This function is highly dependent on Windows being up-to-date, but also on your wireless drivers.
 Here are some things you can try to get a functional Connectify Hotspot:

-The most common reason you may see errors related to Hosted Network are due to out-of-date wireless drivers.
 Unfortunately, Windows does a poor job of keeping drivers up to date, so often times you have to manually update your drivers or use a tool that will help do it for you.
-However, we strongly recommend looking for drivers by visiting the wireless device or computer manufacturer's website.
-If you are unsure on how to get your driver information we'll be glad to help you.
-Just generate your logs from the Help menu in Connectify and then send your zip file to, firstname.lastname@example.org.
-Be sure to state you are experiencing Hosted Network Issues when you email support.
+However, we strongly recommend looking for drivers by visiting the wireless device or computer manufacturer's website - learn here how to update your wireless (WiFi) drivers: https://support.connectify.me/article/354-how-to-update-your-wireless-wifi-driver.

 You can also try manually starting the service yourself.
 Open a Windows Command Prompt as Admin (in the Start Screen / Menu search for ‘CMD’ -> right-click on the icon that pops up -> select ‘Run as administrator’) and enter the following: